tessel/accel-mma84/README.md

 #Accelerometer
 Driver for the accel-mma84 Tessel accelerometer module.
-The hardware documentation for this module can be found [here](https://github.com/tessel/servo-pca9685.git).
+The hardware documentation for this module can be found [here](https://github.com/tessel/hardware/blob/master/modules-overview.md#accelerometer).

-If you run into any issues you can ask for support on the [Relay Module Forums](http://forums.tessel.io/category/accelerometer).
+If you run into any issues you can ask for support on the [Accelerometer Module Forums](http://forums.tessel.io/category/accelerometer).

 ###Installation
 ```sh